bmuschko/practical-go-modules/exercises/02-transitive-dependencies/solution/solution.md

 github.com/stretchr/testify@v1.3.0 github.com/stretchr/objx@v0.1.0
 ```

-The select versions us the "minimal version selection" strategy.
+The version has been selected by the "minimal version selection" strategy.
 It uses `go-spew` with version v1.1.1, `objx` with version v0.2.0 and `testify` with version v1.4.0.

 ```bash
 go list -m all